Tanks Usage#

 Important

-Pay special attention to the flux_time
+Pay special attention to the flux_time, gas_mass and liquid_mass

 parameters.

-More details can be found in rocketpy.MassBasedTank.__init__
+More details can be found in rocketpy.MassBasedTank.__init__.

 We can see some outputs with: